 The complete social media measurement guide

 Of course you're using social media.
 But... how are you measuring results?
-If you don't use social media measurement, how will you know if your campaigns are working or not?
+If you don't do social media measurement, how will you know if your campaigns are working or not?
 Are you meeting your business objectives - engagement, revenue, ROI?
-I’m going to show you how to measure your social media campaigns, to improve and take home the prize!
+I’m going to show you how to measure your social media marketing campaigns, to take home the big prize!

 We agree that social media can’t be ignored.
 We’re all there.
 Our customers are there.
 Our prospects are there.
 90% of marketers state that social media marketing increases brand exposure.

 Talkwalker's Quick Search - social media can’t be ignored!

 As marketers, we also realize the importance of measuring performance.
 Proving results.
 Proving we’ve reached our goals.
 Proving ROI.